dojo/docs/dojox/grid/LazyTreeGrid.rst

     ]}
   }

-In this case, the "children" attribute would be a flag rather than a truely value.
+In this case, the "children" attribute would be a flag rather than an actual value.
 (The name of "children" attribute would be specified by the TreeModel)

 Also, the nested data structure is available in normally case (small data or data is stored at client side).
 For example: